This month we wanted to look at how to care for outdoor furniture cushions in more detail.

 How to clean outdoor furniture cushion covers

-From a general cleaning point of view, the best way to tackle our outdoor furniture cushions is to hand wash in warm water with little mild detergent.
+From a general cleaning point of view, the best way to tackle our outdoor furniture cushions is to hand wash in warm water with a little mild detergent.

-Using fabric protector, giving them a regular wipe with a damp cloth and correct storage when not in use should significantly reduce the need to clean but you’ll inevitably have to wash them at some point.
+Using a fabric protector, giving them a regular wipe with a damp cloth and correct storage when not in use should significantly reduce the need to clean but you’ll inevitably have to wash them at some point.